davidcelis/api-benchmarks/README.md

 # API Benchmarks

 This repository provides applications in various Ruby web frameworks for the purposes of easy benchmarking.
 All benchmarks are currently run using [wrk][wrk], though more benchmarking tools may be used in the future.
+Each web framework implements a sample application that I like to call "Wiggles".

 ## Setup